samuel-antunes/NiR-WebApp/README.md

-# RGB + NiR Editing App
+# React + Vite

-## Setup

-To setup the project and virtual env I used <a href='https://python-poetry.org/'>poetry</a>, but it should be doable with regular pip.

-### Poetry commands

-- To start a virtual environment: `poetry shell`
+This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

+# Setup:

+- Have nodejs and react installed.
+- To update packages: `npm install`
-- To install packages, run in the same directory as `poetry.lock`: `poetry install`
+- To run application: `npm run dev`

-- To add a package: `poetry add <package-name>`

-## Running

-To run: `python manage.py runserver`
-The webpage should be available at `localhost:8000`